dominicjunik/mod2-project/README.md

 ### Not Yet Implemented:
 - Pictures: I would have liked to add a profile picture for each race and a class icon to display on the main page but I didnt have time to create them myself and couldn't find free resources online.
 - Responsiveness: The scope of this project was very large for the time frame and I wasn't able to try and make things responsive.
 However, as I was learning tailwind I discovered lots of functionality for this that I am excited to try in my next project.
+- A "Create Random Character" button on the home screen using the data from the API downloaded and then sorted through due to the limitations of the data structure online.

 ## Credits